Business/Career

 Written by Omolola Akinyemi

 Note that real estate value only increases with each passing year.
 House rents are on the increase.
 Lands and houses are getting more expensive.
-That is as true elsewhere across the globe as it is in Nigeria.
+That is true elsewhere across the globe as it is in Nigeria.
 So, the best time to have your own house or land is NOW.
+Armed with the knowledge that Nigerian banks give mortgages that you can afford to pay in convenient instalments, please do so while you can.
 I guarantee you that in the next five years, that property would have appreciated in value.
-That is where obtaining a mortgage becomes useful and convenient.
+Furthermore, you may recoup the funds you invested in building or buying that house or land by renting out part of it.

 What is a Mortgage?